Mike Winters (comedian)

-Mike Winters (born Michael Weinstein; 15 November 1926 – 24 August 2013) was an English comedian, musician, businessman and writer who was the straight man of the comedy double act Mike & Bernie Winters with his younger brother, Bernie.
+Mike Winters (born Michael Weinstein; 15 November 1926 – 24 August 2013) was an English comedian, musician, businessman and writer who was the straight man of the comedy double act Mike and Bernie Winters with his younger brother, Bernie.

 Early life

 He was born at 15 Canonbury Lane, Islington, north London, where his father was a bookmaker.
+One of his grandfathers had emigrated to the UK from Russia.
 Mike won a scholarship to Tottenham Grammar School but was evacuated to Wiltshire with his younger brother where he eventually ended up at the City of Oxford High School for Boys.
 At 15 Winters won a scholarship and grant to the Royal Academy of Music to study clarinet, where he was one of the founders of the Royal Academy of Music Jazz Quintet.

 In World War II, Winters, who was underage, joined the Merchant Navy.
 Following a medical discharge due to sinusitis he enlisted in the Canadian Legion as a musician, reaching the rank of captain.
 He then played jazz with his brother on drums and performed as a musician at dances and weddings.

-In 1964 Winters and his brother were inducted into the show business fraternity, the Grand Order of Water Rats.
-Winters was the owner of a 1965 Alvis TE21 sports coupe in white, which he purchased at the Earls Court Motorshow.
+Career

+Mike and Bernie Winters

+Winters formed a double act with his younger brother, Bernie.
+They began appearing on television in the mid 1950s, including the Six-Five Special in 1957.
+The brothers became popular in the 1960s, they appeared on the Royal Variety Performance and hosted their own show from 1965 to 1973.

+By the late 1970s, Bernie Winters was having an affair with a dancer twenty years his junior, Dinah May, which reportedly started when she was eighteen and Bernie was forty.
+When he was named in Dinah's divorce suit, Mike, who was also involved in an affair, openly mocked Bernie, which strained their relationship.
+The two brothers split up the double act in 1978.